 - We recommend that you enable CoPP on an MDA-enabled port to protect against a DoS attack.
-Refer to Chapter 1, "Configuring Control Plane Policing and Layer 2 Control Packet QoS." - To configure a switch port for MDA or Multiple Authentication, see the "Configuring Multiple Domain Authentication and Multiple Authorization" section on page 1-34. - You must configure the voice VLAN for the IP phone when the host mode is set to multidomain.
-For more information, see Chapter 1, "Configuring Voice Interfaces." - To authorize a voice device, the AAA server must be configured to send a Cisco Attribute-Value (AV) pair attribute with a value of device-traffic-class=voice.
-Without this value, the switch treats the voice device as a data device. - The guest VLAN and restricted VLAN features only apply to the data devices on an MDA-enabled port.
+Refer to Chapter 52, "Configuring Control Plane Policing and Layer 2 Control Packet QoS." - To configure a switch port for MDA or Multiple Authentication, see the "Configuring Multiple Domain Authentication and Multiple Authorization" section on page 46-33. - You must configure the voice VLAN for the IP phone when the host mode is set to multidomain.
+For more information, see Chapter 43, "Configuring Voice Interfaces." - To authorize a voice device, the AAA server must be configured to send a Cisco Attribute-Value (AV) pair attribute with a value of device-traffic-class=voice.
+Without this value, the switch treats the voice device as a data device. - You must configure the attribute device-traffic-class=voice on all authenticated phones.
+If not configured, authenticated phones may not work correctly. - The guest VLAN and restricted VLAN features only apply to the data devices on an MDA-enabled port.
 The switch treats a voice device that fails authorization as a data device. - If more than one device attempts authorization on either the voice or the data domain of a port, it is error-disabled. - Until a device is authorized, the port drops its traffic.
 Non-Cisco IP phones or voice devices are allowed into both the data and voice VLANs.
 The data VLAN allows the voice device to contact a DHCP server to obtain an IP address and acquire the voice VLAN information.
 After the voice device starts sending on the voice VLAN, its access to the data VLAN is blocked.
 A security violation may occur in MDA if the voice device continues to send traffic on the data VLAN. - MDA can use MAC authentication bypass as a fallback mechanism to allow the switch port to connect to devices that do not support 802.1X authentication. it is especially useful for third party phones without 802.1X supplicant.
-For more information, see the "Using 802.1X with MAC Authentication Bypass" section on page 1-12. - When a data or a voice device is detected on a port, its MAC address is blocked until authorization succeeds.
+For more information, see the "Using 802.1X with MAC Authentication Bypass" section on page 46-12. - When a data or a voice device is detected on a port, its MAC address is blocked until authorization succeeds.
 If the authorization fails, the MAC address remains blocked for 5 minutes. - If more than one device is detected on the data VLAN or more than one voice device is detected on the voice VLAN while a port is unauthorized, the port is error-disabled.